a2stuff/a2d/notes/testplan.md

 * Launch DeskTop.
 Drag a file to another volume to copy it.
 Open the volume and select the newly copied file.
 File > Get Info.
 Check Locked and click OK.
 Drag a file with a different type but the same name to the volume.
 When prompted to overwrite, click Yes.
 Verify that the file was replaced.

+* Load DeskTop.
+Open a window for a volume in a Disk II drive.
+Remove the disk from the Disk II drive.
+Hold Solid-Apple and drag a file to another volume to move it.
+When prompted to insert the disk, click Cancel.
+Verify that when the window closes the disk icon is no longer dimmed.

 ## File Deletion

 * Launch DeskTop.
 Open two windows.
 Select a file in one window.
 Activate the other window by clicking its title bar.
 File > Delete.
 Click OK.
 Verify that the window with the deleted file refreshes.